Li Lingrong: Empress dowager

 In 371, the paramount general Huan Wen, in order to showcase his power, deposed Sima Yu's nephew Emperor Fei and replaced him with Sima Yu (as Emperor Jianwen).
-Emperor Jianwen ruled only for one year, dying in September 372.
+Emperor Jianwen only ruled for about eight months, dying in September 372.
 He did not create her any special titles, but he did create her son Sima Yao crown prince.
 Sima Yao, after Emperor Jianwen's death, ascended the throne as Emperor Xiaowu.
-Initially, out of respect for his father's deceased wife Princess Wang, he did not honor Consort Li as empress dowager, but did progressively honor her with greater and greater imperial consort titles.
-In May 387, he honored her as Consort Dowager (皇太妃), with all ceremonial trappings of an empress dowager.
-In September 394, after a petition by Sima Daozi (by now the Prince of Kuaiji), she was finally honored as empress dowager.
+Initially, out of respect for his father's deceased wife Princess Wang (Note: Princess Wang was posthumously honored as Empress Shun on 6 Nov 372; Lady Li was made shufei on the same day.) and for Empress Dowager Chu, (Note: mother of Emperor Mu of Jin and empress dowager since his reign) he did not honor Consort Li as empress dowager, but did progressively honor her with greater and greater imperial consort titles.
+In May 387, (Note: Chu Suanzi died in July 384.) he honored her as Consort Dowager (皇太妃), with all ceremonial trappings of an empress dowager.
+In September 394, after a petition by Sima Daozi (Note: now the Prince of Kuaiji), she was finally honored as empress dowager.

-Empress Dowager Li's influence during Emperor Xiaowu's reign appeared to be limited, as Emperor Mu's mother Empress Dowager Chu was regent early, and after she gave up regent authorities in 376, power was largely in the hands of Xie An until Emperor Xiaowu fully turned adult.
+Lady Li's influence during Emperor Xiaowu's reign appeared to be limited, as Empress Dowager Chu was regent early, and after she gave up regent authorities in 376, power was largely in the hands of Xie An until Emperor Xiaowu fully turned adult.
 She was described as often mediating conflicts between him and Sima Daozi, and throughout his reign, Sima Daozi had great authority as the emperor's brother and prime minister.

 Grand empress dowager

 Emperor Xiaowu was killed by his concubine Honoured Lady Zhang in November 396 after humiliating her.
 He was succeeded by his developmentally disabled son Emperor An, and Empress Dowager Li was honored as grand empress dowager on 29 April 397.
+(Note: According to Sima Dezong's biography in Book of Jin, Lady Li was made grand empress dowager on the jiayin day of the 2th month of the 1st year of the Longan era of Dezong's reign.
+However, in the same line, it was recorded that Lady Wang was made empress on the wuwu day of the same month.
+The two days do not exist in the 2nd month of the 1st year of the Longan era, but do exist in the 3rd month of the same year.
+Thus, the (likely) correct date for Lady Li receiving the title corresponds to 29 Apr 397 in the proleptic Gregorian calendar.
+Vol.109 of Zizhi Tongjian dated the event to the jiayin day of the 3rd month of the 1st year of the Longan era.)
 She died on 9 Aug 400 and was mourned with ceremony due an empress, but was not buried with Emperor Jianwen or worshipped with him in his temple, but instead was worshipped in the same temple that housed Emperor Jianwen's mother, Consort Zheng Achun (鄭阿春).